secretGeek/today-i-learned-staging/linux/dkpg_configure.md

 Then I will restart the computer and do any other obvious fix ups that I can.

-Looking then to see if this article can help: [FIXING THE DREADED “ERRORS WERE ENCOUNTERED WHILE PROCESSING” ERRORS](https://journalxtra.com/linux/fixing-the-dreaded-errors-were-encountered-while-processing-errors/)
+Looking then to see if this article can help: [FIXING THE DREADED "ERRORS WERE ENCOUNTERED WHILE PROCESSING" ERRORS](https://journalxtra.com/linux/fixing-the-dreaded-errors-were-encountered-while-processing-errors/)

 Check the package cache: